joshuamkite/terraform-aws-ssh-bastion-service/README.md

 # Changes from version 1.0

 In version 1.0 (download this release if you want it!) this plan deployed a simple static host.
 With the version 2 branch a move has been made to make this a high availabilty service with an autoscaling group, health checks and a load balancer.
 This has necessitated the removal of the feature in version 1.0 of creating and attaching to the container host an Elastic Network Interface for each additional subnet specified.
-With the new branch additional subnets are supplied instead to the autoscaling group.
+With the new branch additional subnets are supplied instead to the autoscaling group and load balancer.
 The expectation is that separation will be managed by vpc rather than segregated subnet.

 # In Use